 The Channel 4 move came with a commitment to six new Taskmaster series to air over the next three years.
 That will take the grand total up to 15 series.
 After a little break while the show moves broadcasters, we can expect it to return to airing the usual two series a year between 2020 – 2022.

-The new series will continue to be filmed in the same famous Taskmaster house in Chiswick, West London (apologies for previously locating it in Chesham, Bucks.
+The show will continue to be filmed in the same famous Taskmaster house in Chiswick, West London (apologies for previously locating it in Chesham, Bucks.
 It doesn’t move.
 It’s not a TARDIS).
 Series 10 is currently being filmed without a studio audience, in line with COVID-19 regulations.
+Here’s the first series 10 trailer.
+Series one to nine will soon be available to stream on All 4.

 Taskmaster series 10 contestants: stars of The IT Crowd, This Country and Two Weeks to Live